Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Improvement: recommended action on Google Fonts
 * Fix: Pass font color to cc-category class
 * Fix: allow for content in iframes tags in regex pattern
-* Fix: A/B tracking still in progress notice when only one banner left
 * Fix: hide comment checkbox when WP personal data storage for comments is disabled
-* Fix: hide security measures question when privacy policy not selected

 = 3.0.7 =
 * Tweak: remove blocking of custom Google implementations, as it is not yet possible to reactivate them